Crisis in Central America

 In an effort to highlight the urgency of the situation and the need for stronger protection strategies for Central American refugees, the UN Refugee Agency (UNHCR) and the Organization of American States (OAS) recently brought together nine countries from North and Central America to outline a plan to help.

-With your support, we can continue this vital work.
+With your support, we can continue this vital work and assist refugees within Central America.

 UNHCR at Work: San Jose Action Statement